giovannipbonin/ieee-program/README.md

         - [ ] [Phone Book Problem (video)](https://www.coursera.org/learn/data-structures/lecture/NYZZP/phone-book-problem

 ### Trees
  - Trees are again just another form of organizing data in a way that provides benefits for certain applications.
-It is called a Tree because it has branches, like real life trees do, and it is more like an upside down tree.
+It is called a Tree because it has branches, like real life trees do.
+Most think of it as an upside down tree.
 For example:
     3
    / \
   5  1